Joyland (film): Plot

 On another night, Mumtaz and Nucchi go to an amusement park called Joyland, while Haider and the other backup dancers prepare to perform alongside Biba.
-When the electricity at the theater unexpectedly shuts off, Haider convinces Biba and the other dancers to go through with their performance until the lights come back on; their routine proves a success with the audience.
-Later that night, Nucchi's husband Saleem catches Mumtaz masturbating to another man, who is himself masturbating in an alley visible from her bathroom window.
+When the electricity at the theatre unexpectedly shuts off, Haider convinces Biba and the others to continue their performance until the lights come back on; their routine proves a success with the audience.
+Later that night, Nucchi's husband, Saleem, catches Mumtaz masturbating to another man, who is himself masturbating in an alley visible from her bathroom window.
 The next morning, Fayyaz's son scolds the Rana family, as Fayyaz spent the previous night in Amanullah's company, a fact her son considers disgraceful.

 Mumtaz and Nucchi visit a doctor and learn that Mumtaz is pregnant with a boy.
 Mumtaz tells Nucchi that she feels like "running away", but dismisses her own statement as a joke.
-At the theater, Qaiser and the other backup dancers ask Haider probing questions about Biba's genitals, resulting in Biba angrily rebuking them.
-Later, Biba and Haider prepare to have sex, but when Haider tries to position himself as a receptive partner, Biba furiously kicks him out and tells him not to return to her nor the theater.
+At the theatre, Qaiser and the other backup dancers ask Haider probing questions about Biba's genitals, resulting in Biba angrily rebuking them.
+Later, Biba and Haider prepare to have sex, but when Haider tries to position himself as a receptive partner, Biba furiously kicks him out and tells him not to return to her or the theatre.
 Haider returns home and cries when Mumtaz tells him that they are expecting a son.

 After a party for Amanullah's 70th birthday, Mumtaz retrieves a hidden bottle from the tank of a bathroom toilet and drinks from it.
-Mumtaz is later found dead.
-Family, neighbors and others—including Biba—gather and pray as her body is washed, shrouded, and taken away for burial.
-After the funeral, Haider becomes angry at Saleem when Saleem maligns Mumtaz for killing herself and her unborn son.
-Nucchi chastises Saleem, and says that Mumtaz's death is the fault of the entire family.
-In the past, an as-yet-unmarried Haider visits Mumtaz at her home, and asks her, in spite of their marriage being arranged, if she herself wants to marry him; they mutually agree to marry.
-In the present, Haider leaves Lahore to visit the ocean, and wades out into the water.
+She is later found dead.
+Family, neighbours and others—including Biba—gather and pray as her body is washed, shrouded, and taken away for burial.
+After the funeral, Haider becomes angry at Saleem when he maligns Mumtaz for killing her unborn son.
+Nucchi chastises Saleem and says that Mumtaz's death is the fault of the entire family.
+In the past, an as-yet-unmarried Haider visits Mumtaz at her home and asks her, in spite of their marriage being arranged, whether she herself wants to marry him; they mutually agree to do so, with her only condition being to be allowed to work after marriage.
+In the present, Haider leaves Lahore to visit the ocean and wades out into the water...